ddg93/TF_flexfibreAABB/README.md

 ## Build, train and test the CCN on  [Google Colaboratory](https://colab.research.google.com/github/ddg93/TF_flexfibreAABB/blob/main/RegressDISK_multiview.ipynb) in order to measure the time-evolution of the particle orientation during the experiment with the considered ring.

+#### In the end, we are able to estimate the time-evolution of the three components of the particle orientation vector.